devroy10/devroy10/README.md

 ## About Me

-👋 I'm Uroy, a Software Engineer and I love building web applications, delightful user interfaces, and improving developer experience.
+👋 I'm Uroy, a Software Developer and I love building web applications, delightful user interfaces, and improving developer experience.
 I'm a lifelong Football fan and occasionally read self-help and productivity books from Cal Newton, Robert Greene and a few others.

 <!--
  <p align='center'>